yssl/VIntSearch/README.md

 1. You need Exuberant Ctags to fully use this plugin.
 If you don't have it, please install it first: ```sudo apt-get install exuberant-ctags```.
 2. Install this plugin.
 3. Open one of your source files with vim.
 4. Build a tag file by typing **:VIntSearchBuildSymbolDB**.
-The tag file will be created in the nearest ancestor dir that contains a repository dir such as ```.git```, or in the current working dir if the source file is not managed by any version control system (You can change the behavior by ```g:vintsearch_searchpathmode```).
+The tag file will be created in the nearest ancestor dir that contains a repository dir such as ```.git```, or in the current working dir if the source file is not managed by any version control system (You can change this behavior via ```g:vintsearch_searchpathmode```).
 5. Note that your ```set tags=...``` setting should have ```./tags;,tags;``` to use the generated tag file (The name of the tag file is set by```g:vintsearch_tagfilename```).
 6. Move the cursor to one of the functions or variables.
 Typing **:VIntSearchCursor symbol n l** or **:VIntSearchCursor text n l** will give search results in the quickfix window.
 Typing **:VIntSearchPrintStack** will show the search stack.